ashimmin/old-site/_links/reading-list.md

 title: "ON BEING A BETTER PERSON"
 author: "Andy"
 collections: links
 excerpt: Advice that has helped me understand people on a deeper level.
+You'll find techniques to clarify thoughts or be more of a leadership oriented person in the workplace.
 ---

 ###### ARTICLES